Statement by the Minister of Labour, Filomena Tassi

 SOURCE Employment and Social Development Canada

-For further information: For media enquiries, please contact: Lars Wessman, Director of Communications, Office of the Minister of Labour, Filomena Tassi, 613-854-3920, [email protected]; Media Relations Office, Employment and Social Development Canada, 819-994-5559, [email protected]
+For further information: For media enquiries, please contact: Nilani Logeswaran, Director of Parliamentary Affairs and Issues Management, Office of the Minister of Labour, Filomena Tassi, 613-668-1794, [email protected]; Media Relations Office, Employment and Social Development Canada, 819-994-5559, [email protected]

 Share this article